LedgerHQ/ledger-live/libs/ledgerjs/packages/hw-app-elrond/README.md

 ## @ledgerhq/hw-app-elrond

-Ledger Hardware Wallet Elrond JavaScript bindings.
+Ledger Hardware Wallet Multiversx JavaScript bindings.

-***
+---

 ## Are you adding Ledger support to your software wallet?

-You may be using this package to communicate with the Elrond Nano App.
+You may be using this package to communicate with the Multiversx Nano App.

 For a smooth and quick integration:

-*   See the developers’ documentation on the [Developer Portal](https://developers.ledger.com/docs/transport/overview/) and
+- See the developers’ documentation on the [Developer Portal](https://developers.ledger.com/docs/transport/overview/) and
-*   Go on [Discord](https://developers.ledger.com/discord-pro/) to chat with developer support and the developer community.
+- Go on [Discord](https://developers.ledger.com/discord-pro/) to chat with developer support and the developer community.

-***
+---

 ## API